hungweitseng/CS202-MMA/README.md

 3. benchmark -- the directory with a sample program using this kernel.

-You may now go to the kernel_module directory and type "make" to compile the kernel module and then "sudo make install" to install headers and the module in the right place.
+You may now go to the kernel_module directory and type "make" to compile the kernel module and then ``sudo make install`` to install headers and the module in the right place.
 You should be able to find a blockmma.ko if your compilation success and this is the binary of the kernel module.

 However, this kernel module isn't in your kernel yet.
-To get this kernel module loaded into the system kernel, try "sudo insmod blockmma.ko".
+To get this kernel module loaded into the system kernel, try ``sudo insmod blockmma.ko``.
 Upon success, you should find an "blockmma" device file under /dev directory in your linux system.
 By default, this device may not be available for non-root users.
-Therefore, you need to use "sudo chmod 777 /dev/blockmma" command to make it accessible by anyone and any process in the system.
+Therefore, you need to use
+``sudo chmod 777 /dev/blockmma`` command to make it accessible by anyone and any process in the system.

-If you don't want this device to be available in the system anymore, you can use "sudo rmmod blockmma" to remove this device.
+If you don't want this device to be available in the system anymore, you can use ``sudo rmmod blockmma`` to remove this device.

-Now, you can navigate to the library path and again use "make" to generate this dynamic link library.
+Now, you can navigate to the library path and again use ``make`` to generate this dynamic link library.
 You need to then use "sudo make install" to make this library publicly available for the system.
 You should read the code and figure out how this library interacts with the kernel module.

 No matter you're using VMWare or a real machine, it's always a good practice to control/maintain/backup your work using github.

 ## Testing

-Finally, you can now go to the benchmark directory to get the benchmark program compiled using ``make'' command and use the script "run.sh" in the benchmark folder to test and validate your implementation.
+Finally, you can now go to the benchmark directory to get the benchmark program compiled using ``make`` command and use the run.sh script through "source ./run.sh`` in the benchmark folder to test and validate your implementation.
+You may also extend run.sh for your own testing purpose.
+(But we're not going to take that in our grading process).

 After succesfully making the files, the benchmark will contain four user programs: